immartian/pazz/README.md

-# Passbase: the ultimate free & open source password manager for both team and individual
+# Pazz: the ultimate free & open source password manager for both team and individual

-Passbase utilizes the inherent cryptographical methods of Keybase to store and access individual or team crendentials to be used in different circumstances.
+Pazz(previously called `passbase`) utilizes the inherent cryptographical methods of Keybase to store and access individual or team crendentials to be used in different circumstances.
 It's simple, lightweight and secure by nature.

 ## architecture & user experience
 ```